bitoller/bootcamp-projects-and-activities-m1/readme.md

 `prompt` `alert` `variables` `operators` `arithmetics` `data type` `methods` `string` `number` `+`

 ## S3-19-M1 - 12/07/22 - PORTARIA
-For my next activity I had to code an algorithm using JavaScript that asked for someone's name, age and it had to verify if the person was alone or not.
+For this activity I had to code an algorithm using JavaScript that asked for someone's name, age and it had to verify if the person was alone or not.
 If the person was underage they weren't allowed in, if the person was older than 18 and wasn't alone the algorithm was supposed to print them a discount, if the person was alone they paid full price.<br />
 → <b>Please reload the page to activate the prompt/alert box</b><br />

 <a href="https://github.com/bitoller/bootcamp-projects-and-activities-m1/tree/main/src/M1-SPRINT-3/S3-19-M1" target="_blank"> <img src="./src/assets/code_purple.png"> </a> &nbsp; &nbsp;